-Separation anxiety is a normal emotion in children between about age 8 mo and 24 mo (see Separation anxiety); it typically resolves as children develop a sense of object permanence and realize their parents will return.
+Separation anxiety Separation anxiety Separation anxiety is fussing and crying when a parent leaves the room.
+Some children scream and have tantrums, refuse to leave their parents' side, and/or have nighttime awakenings.
+Separation... read more is a normal emotion in children between about age 8 months and 24 months; it typically resolves as children develop a sense of object permanence and realize their parents will return.
 In some children, separation anxiety persists beyond this time or returns later; it may be severe enough to be considered a disorder.
 Separation anxiety disorder commonly occurs in younger children and is rare after puberty.

 Dramatic scenes typically occur at the time of separation.
 Separation scenes are typically painful for both the child and attachment figure (usually the mother but can be either parent or a caregiver).
 Children often wail and plead with such desperation that the parent cannot leave, resulting in protracted scenes that are difficult to interrupt.
 When separated, children fixate on reunification with the attachment figure and are often worried that this person has been harmed (eg, in a car accident, by a serious illness).
 Children may refuse to sleep alone and may even insist on always being in the same room as the attachment figure.